 After washing, I rub a large blob of glycerin through my hair.
 I then rinse quickly, leaving some glycerin in my hair.
 Too much glycerin makes hair sticky/oily.
-My hair is past bum length so requires more of everything.
+My hair is past bum length so it requires more of everything.
 I use the coconut oil as a deep treatment, leaving it in overnight.

 - Use any natural soap base you want.
 Ivory brand soap is drying so you will require some sort of conditioner.
 The oils in my recipe keep my hair from drying out.
 Ivory soap also contains a synthetic preservative called Tetrasodium EDTA.

 - Add water slowly to avoid getting the mixture too wet.

 - To avoid chopping, place soap in a bowl with the measured water, it will slowly absorb into the soap so mixing is easier.
 I leave mine overnight to fully soften.